Table of Contents

 3. Faster access to apps

-With one click, “All Apps” will appear, and as it name shows, many apps will be listed for you to access.
+With one click, “All Apps” will appear, and as its names show, many apps will be listed for you to access.

 5. Smart search